Islam8Bahaa/vue-todo/README.md

 # vue-todo: Laravel Project with Docker or XAMPP

 ## Introduction
 This project is a simple To-Do list application built with Laravel and Vue.js, containerized using Docker, or set up with XAMPP.
-The application supports authentication, task management (add, edit, delete), categories, RESTful API, pagination, filtering, and search.
+The application supports authentication, task management (add, edit, delete), RESTful API, pagination, filtering, and search.
 The front-end is styled with basic UI components.

 ## Prerequisites
 Before starting, make sure you have the following installed: